 Recap on WTMF-2018 using our special on-line magazine.

 Last year's WTMF-2018 in Enschede was a great success, thanks to over 160 participants who attended.
 Discussions are continuing in regional meetings as the important work on the roadmap continues.

 The 2018 WTMF online magazine includes complete videos of Wednesday Plenary Presentations and Debate, as well as the Friday morning Feedback presentations and wrap up from Lionel Kimerling and Ton Backx.
 The latest release was last updated on Friday June 29th 2018.
 We have added the indexed Powerpoints of the final presentations.

 Why are we doing this?
 We are experimenting with new ways to capture and share the knowledge from the forum.
 We think this approach can serve as a blueprint to other deep-dive conferences.
 Conversations often stop because those who couldn’t attend can only access a Powerpoint.
 We believe this is rather like sending a colleague a feature film without the soundtrack.
 Not much use.
 This year, video recordings were made of the Wednesday and Friday presentations using a new near-real-time publishing technology we’re developing in the Netherlands.
 This is a dynamic document.

 Background Articles related to World Technology Mapping Forum

-Previous articles published in 2017.
-Still current.
+Previous articles published in 2017 and 2018.
+Many Still current.

 Global Challenges for Photonics by 2030 Lionel Kimerling